torvalds/linux/Documentation/mips/ingenic-tcu.rst

 ===============================================

 The Timer/Counter Unit (TCU) in Ingenic JZ47xx SoCs is a multi-function hardware block.
-It features up to to eight channels, that can be used as counters, timers, or PWM.
+It features up to eight channels, that can be used as counters, timers, or PWM.

 - JZ4725B, JZ4750, JZ4755 only have six TCU channels.
 The other SoCs all